 Over many years I have used my photographs to illustrate a series of talks that started over thirty years ago.
 These were originally set up using 35mm slides and a slide projector but in recent years I have been updating these presentations to a digital format using the original transparencies and adding new photographs.
 These talks can be varied in length from forty-five to a hundred minutes depending on the requirements of the group or organisation.
 Listed below are the talks that have been developed and under development.
 For more information about these talks, please please email: email@example.com

 Painted Boats was the title of a 1945 Ealing Studios film about life on our canals.
 The painted boats referred to were the brightly decorated canal boats in the film.
 This is an illustrated talk about the decoration found on the canal boats and sometimes known as ‘Roses & Castles’ or ‘Barge Art’.
 Some say the brightly coloured and stylised decoration is England’s only true Folk Art.
 It's an art-form that continues to develop and I will explain it's possible origins, how the patterns are but up but also keep their roots in the past.

-Thomas Telford was an Engineer who came from a humble background and built canals, roads, harbours, churches, consulted on many other projects but was often referred to as the 'Bridge Builder'.
-He was the first President of the Institution of Civil Engineers.
+Thomas Telford was an Engineer who came from a humble background in Scotland and built canals, roads, harbours, churches, bridges, etc. He was consulted on many other projects, including early railways but was often referred to as the 'Bridge Builder'.
+His work found him constantly travelling the country so he never own his own home until latter years.
+He showed an interest in writing and was the first President of the Institution of Civil Engineers.